 We have filed with the SEC a registration statement on Form S-11, including exhibits and schedules filed with the registration statement of which this prospectus is a part, under the Securities Act with respect to the shares of our Class A Common Stock to be sold in this offering.
 This prospectus does not contain all of the information set forth in the registration statement and exhibits and schedules to the registration statement.
 For further information with respect to our company and the shares to be sold in this offering, reference is made to the registration statement, including the exhibits and schedules to the registration statement.
 Statements contained in this prospectus as to the contents of any contract or other document referred to in this prospectus are not necessarily complete and, where that contract is an exhibit to the registration statement, each statement is qualified in all respects by reference to the exhibit to which the reference relates.
-Copies of the registration statement, including the exhibits and schedules to the registration statement, may be examined without charge at the public reference room of the SEC, 450 Fifth Street, N.W.
+Copies of the registration statement, including the exhibits and schedules to the registration about the operation of the public reference room may be obtained by calling the SEC, 450 Fifth Street, N.W.
 Room 1024, Washington, DC 20549.
 Information about the operation of the public reference room may be obtained by calling the SEC at 1-800-SEC-0300.
 Copies of all or a portion of the registration statement can be obtained from the public reference room of the SEC upon payment of prescribed fees.
 Our SEC filings, including our registration statement, are also available to you for free on the SEC's website at www.sec.gov.

-We are subject to the information and reporting requirements of the Securities Exchange Act of 1934, as amended, and file periodic reports and proxy statements with the SEC.
-We also make available to our stockholders annual reports containing audited financial information for each year and quarterly reports for the first three quarters of each fiscal year containing unaudited interim financial information.
+As a result of our initial public offering, we are subject to the information and reporting requirements of the Securities Exchange Act of 1934, and will file periodic reports and proxy statements.
+We will also make available to our stockholders annual reports containing audited financial information for each year and quarterly reports for the first three quarters of each fiscal year containing unaudited interim financial information.